R1zoro/Huntress-CTF-2025/Day 1/Cover All Your Bases.md

 Nice work!
 That was Base 85, which comes in different variants.
 The Adobe/Ascii85 variant usually starts with <~ and ends with ~>.
 The RFC 1924 variant uses a broader alphabet (you may see characters like ~, `, {, or }).
 If your decoder complains about invalid symbols, switch the Base85 variant.
 Flag: flag{a414ae096381d9594c58e785b3c95dfb}
 ```

+9.From the hints we can understand we might need to remove whitespaces, so we use a remove whitespace block before
-9.load into cyberchef and decode from base92 we get:
+ from base92 block then we get:

 ```
 Very nice!
 That was Base 92.
 Many decoders do not ignore whitespace, so you may need to remove line breaks before decoding.
 Tip: Base92 uses a wide printable set but excludes spaces and newlines; strip them before decoding.
 Here is another flag: flag{0c97042d855d7b353dc87c91ea902129}